 Undeterred by this rejection, Courbet created and submitted Woman with a Parrot.
 Although critics disliked the nude woman’s “ungainly” pose and “disheveled” hair, the Salon accepted the painting in 1866.

-Courbet's nudes were not statuesque goddesses who just so happened to be nude, but ordinary, often fleshy, women who seemed more naked than nude.
+Courbet’s nudes were not statuesque goddesses who just so happened to be nude, but ordinary, often fleshy, women who seemed more naked than nude.
 Take The Woman in the Waves from 1868, where the woman’s underarm hair is clearly visible.
 If this was meant to be Venus, this was not a Venus anyone had seen before.
 Goddesses, after all, don’t have underarm hair.
-The subject of Woman with White Stockings is in the act of dressing (or undressing), as if performing a striptease, something goddesses were also not known to do.
+The subject of Woman with White Stockings is in the act of dressing (or undressing) as if performing a striptease, something goddesses were also not known to do.

 To a modern audience, Courbet's work is often uncomfortably voyeuristic.
 The viewer is invited, along with the artist, to spy on the nude women as they sleep, bathe, or lounge about outdoors sans clothing.
 The women are unaware of being the object of someone’s gaze, as seen in the paintings below.

-French society continued to be scandalized by Courbet's work.
-His 1866 painting The Sleepers was labelled as indecent.
+French society continued to be scandalized by Courbet’s work.
+His 1866 painting The Sleepers was labeled as indecent.
 In this work, the viewer once again spies on two naked women asleep in each other’s arms.
 In case there’s any doubt as to what has exhausted them, the discarded hairpins and broken string of pearls in the bed offer clues.
 Courbet created this for Khalil Bey, a Turkish diplomat who had an extensive erotica collection.

 Probably the most shocking of Courbet’s work is the aptly titled The Origin of the World, also created in 1866 for Bey’s private erotica collection.
 This close-up depiction of a woman, legs splayed open, was never meant to hang on a museum wall.
 Bey kept his extensive collection of erotic art behind a green curtain and only revealed it to those he deemed worthy.
 Meanwhile today it hangs on the wall of the Musée d'Orsay.
 Surely an artist like Courbet, who delighted in shocking critics and society, would be thrilled to know he still has the power to scandalize.